 Clothing codes were written into law.
 Buying and bartering clothes from slaves was a punishable offence.

 Wind blew the settlement's dirt into them.
-The Platteklip's upper reaches were used by slave women to wash the grime of daily life out of clothes.
-And sometimes the blood of battle - their own and the Khoisan they fought with over land.
+The Platteklip's upper reaches were used by enslaved women to wash the grime of daily life out of clothes.
+And sometimes the blood of battle - their own and the Khoi, Gorinhaiqua, San and others they fought with over land.
 And water.